NaoEhSavio/Bend-Book/src/lean.md

 ```

 - The `~` notation indicates a recursive field.

-The constructor names inherit the name of their types and become functions `Map/Node` and `Map/Leaf` The exact function they become depends on the encoding.
+  - The constructor names inherit the name of their types and become functions `Map/Node` and `Map/Leaf`.

-### Object
+  - The exact function they become depends on the encoding.

 Defines a type with a single constructor (like a struct, a record or a class).